-Start the trip off in the lap of luxury with a first class flight.
-A ticket from LAX to Maui will cost you more than $3,600 a passenger on American Airlines.
-However, while on board you’ll be treated to premium dining, free drinks (both alcoholic and non-alcoholic) and extra wide seats to sit back and relax in, plus you’ll be able to check in and proceed through security faster.
+Start the trip off in the lap of luxury with a first-class flight.
+A ticket from LAX to Maui will cost you more than $2,500 a passenger on American Airlines.
+However, while onboard you’ll be treated to premium dining, free drinks (both alcoholic and non-alcoholic) and extra-wide seats to sit back and relax in, plus you’ll be able to check in and proceed through security faster.

 On the Cheap

-If you’re saving your money for more of the attractions while you’re in Hawaii, consider flying into Maui from LAX for as low as $360–a whopping 10 times less than first class on American Airlines–using Delta and Alaska Airlines.
-Though you won’t get the gourmet food and free alcoholic drinks that first class promises, you’ll still get complimentary soft drinks and snacks and the ability to connect to Wi-Fi.
+If you’re saving your money for more of the attractions while you’re in Hawaii, consider flying into Maui from LAX for as low as $217 using Delta.
+Though you won’t get the gourmet food and free alcoholic drinks that first-class promises, you’ll still get complimentary soft drinks and snacks and the ability to connect to Wi-Fi.

 Hawaii is all about resting and relaxing, so staying at an exquisite resort will definitely let you unwind with ease.
 If you want to go big, consider Espacio: The Jewel of Waikiki.
-For $6,600 a night, you’ll experience Waikiki from an oceanfront penthouse suite with two bedrooms, three bathrooms, a hot tub on the balcony and a den.
+Starting at about $3,500 a night, you’ll experience Waikiki from an oceanfront penthouse suite with two bedrooms, three bathrooms, a hot tub on the balcony and a den.
 You’ll also have access to a complimentary premium car service to make it easy to get around the island, plus complimentary admission for two to Bishop Museum and to the Honolulu Museum of Art.

 On the Cheap

-For just $257 a night, you can stay in a private studio at the Aloha Surf Hostel 0.3 miles from the beach in Waikiki.
-The studio has a queen bed, a futon, and free WiFi, plus free tours to all of the top destinations on the island.
+For just $157 a night, you can stay in a private room at the Aloha Surf Hostel 0.3 miles from the beach in Waikiki.
+The studio has a queen bed and free WiFi, plus free tours to all of the top destinations on the island.
 The hostel is located near tons of restaurants, bars and great locations for surfing.

-In Maui, a similar room in a hostel will cost you around $111 a night at The Northshore Hostel Maui.
-Located in Wailuku town in Central Maui, visitors are near cafés, shopping and galleries, and only a 25 minute walk from Maui Nui Botanical Gardens.
+In Maui, a similar room in a hostel will cost you around $119 a night at The Northshore Hostel Maui.
+Located in Wailuku town in Central Maui, visitors are near cafés, shopping and galleries, and only a 25-minute walk from Maui Nui Botanical Gardens.

 On the Cheap